-We recommend that you use the course adjustment knob to bring the specimen stage to its uppermost position.
-Use the focus dial of the condenser to move the condenser holder to the central position.
-In this way the condenser can be fitted at the right place in the condenser holder and fixed with the adjusting screw.
-When doing this, you should be able to read the scale from the front.
+The condenser is firmly fixed onto a holding ring (condenser holder) underneath the microscope stage.
+The lever for the aperture diaphragm is directed towards the front.
+There is the ability to adjust the height of the condenser, but not to centre it.
+We recommend that you use the course adjustment knob to bring the specimen stage to its uppermost position when you need to remove the condenser.
+Then use the focus dial of the condenser to move the condenser holder to a low position.
+In this way the condenser can be taken off after loosening the screw on the left side of the holding ring.
 You should avoid touching the optical lenses with bare fingers.